smartprix/sm-webpack-config/README.md

 	// whether to uglify the output or not
 	// false in developement, true in production
 	uglify: false,

+	// whether to pre gzip the files
+	// makes a .gz file for each bundle produced
+	gzip: false,

 	// whether to not display much info while running dev server
 	quiet: true,